project-oak/oak/README.md

 since the actual trusted attestation only happens between client and server running in the TEE at execution time.

-Oak Modules follow the _serverless_ approach, in which functions are scheduled on-demand and without developers having to provision or manage servers or virtual machines.
+Oak Modules currently follow the _serverless_ approach, in which functions are scheduled on-demand and without developers having to provision or manage servers or virtual machines.

 Business Logic Developers first compile their code for the Oak Platform using the Oak SDK for their language, resulting in a self-contained Oak Module.
 They